helenacuesta/multif0-estimation-polyvocals/README.md

 and install the required packages: ```pip install -r requirements.txt```

-Note that this code runs Keras with Tensorflow as backend.
-Models were trained and evaluated using GPU.
+Note that this code runs Keras with Tensorflow as backend in Python 3.6.

+In the requirements we specify ```tensorflow==1.15```, which runs the code in the CPU.
+To run the code using a GPU (recommended) , please install ```tensorflow-gpu==1.15```.
+Both can be installed using ```pip```.

+Note that the models were trained using Tensorflow 1.x, and we have only tested them with versions 1.13.1 and 1.15.

+In further tests we plan to shift to tensorflow 2.

 ## Description